MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/sem.md

 #### Solid sample prep (basic)

 * Place a bare sample stub in a sample tray __ADD IMAGES__
-* Attach a double-sided carbon pad to the stuf
+* Attach a double-sided carbon pad to the stub
 * Attach the sample to the pad
 * For an expanded discussion of sample prep techniques, see page 15 of [the manual](https://www.dropbox.com/scl/fi/iyd538gtkj79kg0bc8113/2020-MS-Phenom-XL_User-Manual.pdf?rlkey=0yk985nvgz3lckqnrtxwo7afv&dl=0)